Horse Racing Extra Places

 Price Boost Example

-- Stake £20 (if this is the max stake of the price boost)
+- Stake £20 (this is the max stake for the boost)

-- Back odds 5.0 (the price boost from Ladbrokes)
+- Back odds 5.0 (the boost price on Ladbrokes)

-- Lay odds 4.5 (example lay odds on Smarkets)
+- Lay odds 4.5 (the lay odds on betfair/smarkets)

-This means that if Arsenal win, you win £80 on Ladbrokes but lose £78.12 on Smarkets for a net profit of £1.87.
+This means that if Arsenal win, you win £80 on Ladbrokes but lose £78.12 on the exchange for a net profit of £1.87.